 What have I learned from this experience?

-What would I do differently given another chance?
+What would I do differently given another opportunity?

 What could the potential benefits be?

-How will changing my response allow me to get what I want?
+How will changing my response allow me to get what I want faster?

 Treat the Process of Change as an Experiment